mrled/keymap.click/docs/devnotes.md

 to only draw to key pointers that were on screen, so maybe not.
 But maybe it could just resize automatically.

+Decided to put it above the keyboard for now.

+✅ Done

 ### Fix mobile view

 I broke it ages ago, going to have to dive in deep there probably